Laura Piperno tells us the history of Italian sheepdog

 Laura Piperno is a valuable asset for sheepdog lovers.

-She has been the founder and the first president of ISDA (Italian Sheepdog Association).
+She has been the founder and the first president of ISDA (Italian Sheepdog Association, the only association affiliate ISDS in Italy).
+She is still the President.

 She participated with her Border Collies in numerous trials in Italy and overseas.